PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 However, after a couple more weeks, it felt like the VCs had become used to this process - they do dozens of meetings every week, so it didn't take long to adapt to "over the internet" fundraising becoming the new normal.
 We stopped discussing how lockdown was affecting each other on calls, and started getting more people closer to investing in PostHog.

-I'd add at this point, universally, we had lovely conversations

 # "You're too early"

 It sounds obvious, but many of the most succesful open source companies start off with a really popular open source project.

-The pattern we can most often see happening is that the open source product gets widely adopted first, then you work out some way to make money.
-Perhaps through services, perhaps through hosting it, or perhaps through premium features.
-The business models and their pros/cons is an entirely separate piece for another time.

 The implication is that you're going to have to build something that gets popular first, then monetizes later, in most cases.

-From a fundraising perspective, this means you can either be raising (i) off the back of lots of revenue, which seems unlikely or (ii) from a ton of growth in adoption.
+From a fundraising perspective, this means you can either be raising (i) off the back of lots of revenue, which seems unlikely or (ii) from a ton of growth of the project.

-It means you'll probably need a little more money than a SaaS company to get off the ground - you'll need to [find product-community fit](https://a16z.com/2019/10/04/commercializing-open-source/) first.
-You'll also need to make sure the people you speak with agree on this point.
+It means you'll probably need more money than a SaaS company to get off the ground - you'll need to [find product-community fit](https://a16z.com/2019/10/04/commercializing-open-source/) first.
+You'll also need to make sure the potential investors you speak with agree on this point.
 We took this stance more and more firmly through our pitches and realized it polarized investors - which is a good thing.
+At first we were like "we'll sort of work on making money and getting lots of users", which just isn't credible.

+Polarize people (without being rude of course!), then you'll find those that can share your passion.

 # The 'fundraising battlestation'